A Lower Bound for the Number of Linear Regions of Ternary ReLU Regression Neural Networks: Conclusion and Future Work

 We theoretically evaluated the expressivity of ternary NNs, which have achieved great practical success in memory and computation reduction of NNs, from the perspective of the number of linear regions.
 As a result, it was shown that the expressivity of ternary ReLU Regression NNs increases polynomially with respect to network width and exponentially with respect to depth, similar to general ReLU Regression NNs.
-Furthermore, it was found that it suffices to square the width or double the depth of ternary ReLU Regression NNs to obtain a lower bound on the maximum number of linear regions comparable to that for general ReLU Regression NNs.
+Furthermore, it was found that it suffices to first double the width, then square the width or double the depth of ternary regression NNs with alternating ReLU and identity layers to obtain a lower bound on the maximum number of linear regions comparable to that for general ReLU Regression NNs.
+When using ReLU in all the layers, a similar bound is obtained by further doubling the width.
 We believe this provides an explanation of a part of the reason for the practical success of ternary NNs, albeit from the limited perspective of the number of linear regions of piecewise linear functions represented by ReLU NNs.

-However, in actual applications such as BitNet b1.58, quantization of activation functions is performed for further memory and computation reduction, and our method cannot be directly applied.
+However, in actual applications such as BitNet b1.58, the output of activation functions are also quantized for further memory and computation reduction.
+Our method cannot be directly applied to such NNs.
 Theoretical evaluation of the expressivity of such NNs is a future research topic.
+Moreover, the evaluation of approximation accuracy of functions by ternary NNs remains an important direction for future work.
+Applying the expressivity bound derived in this paper to a practical example is also important, e.g., investigating how well a real-world ternary network satisfies the bound.